AlexRobinson-/Redux-Fetch/readme.md

 The fetchAction thunk in this library will add whatever your api/promise resolves with to the action payload.
 So to make your action files a little cleaner, add your normalization code to your api functions.

-Note: the fetchAction thunk is expecting your api/promise to resolve with an object with either a response or error ref.
+Note: the fetchAction thunk is expecting your api/promise to resolve with an object with either a response or error attribute.
 This can be added to the api code as well.

 Example:
 ```js